vaparr/ha-overseerr/README.md

 http://homassist.local:8123/api/webhook/MTYwODIpppppppppppppppYzLTI0OqqqqqqqqqqqqzIwLeeeeeee==

-Select only the box "Media Requested"
+Select only the boxes "Media Requested", "Media Approved"

 * payload can be left as default